 - ½ medium onion minced

 - 4 cups chicken broth

 - 1 tablespoon Greek seasoning

 - 1 lemon

 - Heat the oil in a large sauce pan over medium heat.

 - Once hot, add the rice, onion, and garlic and cook, stirring often, until the rice is lightly golden at the tips and the onions have softened.

-- Add the chicken broth and Greek seaosning to the pot and stir to combine.
-Bring to a simmer, cover, and cook for 15 minutes over medium low heat.
+- Add the chicken broth and Greek seasoning to the pot and stir to combine.
+Bring to a boil, reduce to a simmer, cover, and cook for 15 minutes over medium low heat.

 - Turn off the heat and let the pan set, covered, for 10 minutes.

 - Remove the lid from the pan and fluff rice with a fork.